 Weight Watchers Friendly Meal Planning Ideas

-Every Friday I send out an email with what I’m planning to eat for dinner in the coming week which I also archive here on the blog.
-It helps keep me accountable and I hope you also find it helpful.
+Every Friday I send out an email with what I'm planning to eat for dinner in the coming week which I also archive here on the blog.
+It helps keep me accountable and I hope you find it helpful as well.

 The Benefits of Weekly Meal Planning

 Getting dinner on the table is so much easier when you've planned what you're cooking and eating ahead of time and done the grocery shopping.
 It's the only thing that prevents me from resorting to fast food or takeout more often than I should.

 Every time I get out of the meal planning habit and resort to take-out, restaurants, and snacking on junk, it's amazing how crappy I feel and how quickly the pounds pack on.

 When you're trying to eat well, not cooking isn't an option.
 At least for me anyway.
 There are just too many unknowns (hidden sugar, flour, fats, chemicals, points), too many temptations, and portions are way too large for you to routinely eat well on take-out or pre-made food.